Hacck3y/hacck3y/README.md

 Most of my time goes into bug bounty research and labs.
 I've got one **CVE assigned**, a couple of real-world disclosures filed with **CERT-In** and **NCIIPC**, and a habit of poking at things until they give.
 Right now I'm deep into sharpening my Python and working my way toward browser exploitation.

-When I'm not at a terminal you'll probably find me outside with friends, listening to Punjabi music, or reading a bit of Osho.

 ---

 ### A few things I'm proud of